k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: corpses removed from ice box by a monster wouldn't rot
 - Fix: incorrect alignment for attendants (healer quest) and warriors (valkyrie quest)
+- Fix: crash due to incorrect handling of rot timer